SDK2575/imaging-service/README.md

 # imaging-service

-This is web api using to access document and data from OnBase Archival system It make use of OnBase API Oobject model.
+This is C# WEB API to access document and document data from OnBase Archival system.
+It make use of OnBase API Oobject model.